 Lowering your rates and monthly payments will help you make ground quicker.
 If you go with a variable loan that extra percent off your interest rate will help you gain 2-3 years of progress.

-Don’t over extend yourself.
+Don’t overextend yourself.
 Rent until your loans are paid off before you even start thinking about buying a home.
 Your debt will factor into getting your mortgage loan.
-As for a smaller down payment, without 20% down you will basically throwing money away with PMI.
+As for a smaller down payment, without 20% down you will basically throw money away with PMI.

-Short answer is yes.
+The short answer is yes.
 Take out a loan to consolidate your debt.
-The interest rate will be so much better then the credit card interest you are paying.
+The interest rate will be so much better than the credit card interest you are paying.
 There are many companies that can make the process painless like Sofi, Lending Club and Prosper just to name a few.